 The immediate reduction is crucial when absent peripheral pulses follow fractures.
 Angiography is the definitive way for diagnosis of arterial injury even with intact clinical evaluation.
 Nerve injury can be acute following the fracture or delayed, thus complicating casting.

 Abnormal sensation distal to the fracture with the administration of adequate analgesia is a sign of nerve injury.
 It can range from neuropraxia, characterized by only physiological interruption of the nerve signals which heals in about two months, to neurotmesis, characterized by anatomic disruption of the nerve fibers.

 Deep vein thrombosis is a common complication following fractures which can progress to fatal pulmonary embolism.
 Adequate prophylaxis is indicated in all patients with prolonged immobilization to avoid thromboembolic events.

 It occurs most commonly in the lower limb with a fracture of the femoral shaft.
-Patients present with dyspnea, tachypnea, hypoxemia and a petechial rash.
+Patients present with dyspnea, tachypnea, hypoxemia, and a petechial rash.
 It may progress to a fatal respiratory failure or neurological complications.

-It includes Osteomyelitis, nonunion which is common with scaphoid fracture and femoral neck fractures, premature osteoarthritis and complex regional pain syndrome.
+Long-term complications include Osteomyelitis, nonunion which is common with scaphoid fracture and femoral neck fractures, premature osteoarthritis and complex regional pain syndrome.